matteofilia/tessera/DEV_LOG.md

 ## Apr 25, 2025

 Alright, jumping back into things.
 Added some CSS styling to make the web page mobile-aware.
 Would like to continue doing more work but have been so mentally tired as of lately.
 Going to try a new approach (CBT for mental fatigue) and we will see if things go better.
 I am tentatively hopeful.
 I CAN finish this project, if I put my mind to it (hopefully).

+## May 05, 2025

+Still not making much progress.
+Lacking motivation, lacking energy.
+But motivation seems to be the bigger issue.
+Moving forwards, I need a new strategy.